-This bill allows state, county, and municipal employers in New Jersey to implement automatic enrollment for their employees in deferred compensation plans.
+This bill allows the State, municipalities, and counties in New Jersey to implement automatic enrollment for their employees in deferred compensation plans.
 It introduces provisions that enable employers to defer and deduct a specified percentage from an employee's salary unless the employee opts out or chooses a different percentage.
-The bill mandates that for state employees hired after the first January following the bill's enactment, automatic enrollment will be compulsory, while municipalities can choose whether to adopt this arrangement.
+The bill mandates that for employees hired by the State on or after the first January following the bill's enactment, automatic enrollment will be compulsory, while municipalities can choose whether to adopt this arrangement.
 Additionally, the bill stipulates that employees must be informed and given a reasonable opportunity to adjust their deferral percentages.

 Statutes affected: Introduced: 43:15B-1, 52:18A-165